alarm-redist/fifty-states/analyses/VA_leg_2020/doc_VA_leg_2020.md

 We then thinned the number of samples to 10,000.
 No special techniques were needed to produce the sample.

-We sample 10,000 districting plans for Virginia's upper house across 5 independent runs of the SMC algorithm.
+We sample 15,000 districting plans for Virginia's upper house across 5 independent runs of the SMC algorithm.
+We then thinned the number of samples to 10,000.
 No special techniques were needed to produce the sample.